 The idea that land masses should have a separate category of representatives should be removed from the document.
 The representation of Kahoʻolawe should be taken out until the situation changes and the island has a population of Native Hawaiians residing there over a reasonable period of time.
 The representative legislature should be properly apportioned to the population of the people it represents within a reasonable deviation of 1 to 1.25 points.

 The current proposal for twenty-two representatives elected by the human population and twenty-one representatives based on island geography runs counter to representative democracy.

 Article 33: Legislative Calendar

-The legislature shall convene on January 17 of each year, and shall establish a calendar in coordination with cultural protocols.
+The legislature shall convene on January 17 of each year and shall establish a calendar in coordination with cultural protocols.
 The Naʻi Aupuni document does not identify which cultural protocols, whether or not they would include the various phases of the moon and, if so, what moon calendar should be followed.
 This nonspecificity gives rise to certain questions.
 For example, is an oli in the English language considered cultural protocol?
 Would an oli or mele in honor of Jesus Christ be appropriate?
 To call for cultural protocols without providing clarification leads only to uncertainty.
 A clear example of the confusion and disarray which can come about with the call for a cultural protocol in the constitution is what happened among the members of the congregation prior to its first meeting.
 There were very passionate voices for and against “cultural protocols,” the selection of the protocols, the person to lead or guide such protocols, the religious expression to be contained in such protocols and even in what appears to be protocols which come from a particular expression of religion, which specific entity, diety, or representation would be used.
 Would it be appropriate to use the leaves and nuts of the kukui tree in the decorations or in the ceremony?
 Would the Christian members of the legislature agree to such a display of the kinolau of a native Hawaiian religious diety?
 Which diety is to be called?
 Who is to settle the matter?

 The document should say nothing about the protocols in opening the legislature.